12 Of The Most Common Types Of Blended Learning

 1. Station Rotation Blended Learning

 Station-Rotation blended learning is a: “…model (that) allows students to rotate through stations on a fixed schedule, where at least one of the stations is an online learning station.
-This model is most common in elementary schools because teachers are already familiar rotating in “centers” or stations.”
+This model is most common in elementary schools because teachers are already familiar with rotating in centers and stations.

 Primarily characterized by: the fixed schedule that guides the ‘blending’